DCC-EX/mkdocs-test/snippets/exrail/exrail-ref.md

 ## SEQUENCE(sequence_id)

-Provides a unique label than can be used to call, follow or start.
+Provides a unique label that can be used to call, follow or start.

 see CALL